DimitrieStoica/anotherstoic.github.io/ec2.md

 > The EC2Config service is started when the instance is booted.
 It performs tasks during initial instance startup and each time you stop and start the instance.

-The EC2 service can be broken down into the following sections:
 ## Amazon Machine Images ##
 - template of pre-configured EC2 instances
 - includes operating system, applications and any custom configuration